UK national selection for the Eurovision Song Contest: 1970s and 1980s

 By 1981, the number of songs had dropped to eight, and interest had started to wane.
-Four out of eight songs in both the 1982 and 1984 events were written by Paul Curtis, who was unsurprisingly responsible for the 1984 winner; "Love Games".
+Four out of eight songs in both the 1982 and 1984 events were written by Paul Curtis, who was responsible for the 1984 winner; "Love Games".
 Following Belle & The Devotions' performance at the 1984 Eurovision contest in Luxembourg, the audience audibly booed them from the stage in an orchestrated demonstration against the song's supposed plagiarism, and by the local audience retaliating against a particularly shocking violent attack by English soccer fans.
 For 1985, the BBC wanted to revert to having one singer of their choice perform all the short listed songs and approached Bonnie Tyler and when she was unavailable, Lena Zavaroni for the task.
 However, the Music Publisher's Association blocked the move, wanting their members the choice of their own singers to represent their music.
 A compromise was reached and only solo artists or duets – no "made for Eurovision" acts – were permitted to take part in the 1985 UK selection process and limited two entries per songwriter.
 Despite this rule, both songs submitted by Paul Curtis reached the final eight.
 They reverted to allowing all-comers for 1986.
 Starting in 1985, the songs were also 'previewed' on Terry Wogan's prime time chat show on BBC1 ahead of the final.
-When the series ended in 1992, the songs were presented in 1993 and 1994 in stand-alone programmes, hosted by Terry.
+When the series ended in 1992, the songs were presented in 1993 and 1994 in stand-alone programmes, hosted by Wogan.

 The number of entries briefly increased to ten in 1987 when record companies were invited to submit songs, but after a poor result from Rikki in the Eurovision final of 1987, the regional juries were disbanded, and the final decision given to the public through telephone voting, with a celebrity panel offering comments on the entries intended to guide viewers.
 This proved to be a relative success, accruing two second places and a sixth place (Zagreb, 1990).
 However, a disappointing 10th place in Rome obtained by Samantha Janus led the BBC to rethink the standard of performers in the competition.